-How to use emoji and Tapbacks in iMessage on iPhone and iPad
+Bring your messages to life with some emojis and tapbacks

 If you're looking to spice up your messages to your friends and family, you can litter them with emoji all you want!
 Here's how you do it!

-How do you get emoji recommendations in iMessage?
+How do you get emoji recommendations in Messages?

-Apple's predictive QuickType keyboard can suggest emoji as well as, you know, regular words.
-The predictive keyboard has to be turned on in Settings, and can't be hidden.
+Apple's predictive QuickType keyboard can suggest emoji and, you know, regular words.
+The predictive keyboard has to be turned on in Settings and can't be hidden, so check out our QuickType keyboard guide first if you need helping getting it set up.

-- Start typing in the iMessage text field.
+- Start typing in the Messages text field.

 - Tap any emoji predictions that show up in the prediction bar.
 If multiple predictions show up, tap the one you prefer.

 Tap the Send button.
-(Looks like an upward arrow)
+(Looks like an upward arrow.)

-Emoji predictions will show up whenever you type something that has a corresponding emoji.
-For example, "I'm happy" will predict "I'm [smiley face]".
-"My car" will suggest the "[car]" emoji.
+Emoji predictions will show up whenever you type something with a corresponding emoji.
+For example, "I'm happy" will predict "(smiley face)."
+Likewise, "My car" will suggest the "(car)" emoji.

-Pro tip: If you don't want the emoji to take the place of the word, but rather appear beside it, put a space between the word before you tap your desired emoji.
+Pro-tip: If you don't want the emoji to take the place of the word but rather appear beside it, put a space between the word before you tap your desired emoji.

-How do you emojify an iMessage?
+How do you replace words with emoji in Messages?

-The "emojification" works similarly to emoji recommendations.
+This "emojification" process works similarly to emoji recommendations and will work in both iMessages and standard SMS texts.

 - Type an iMessage in the text field.